OpenLMIS/openlmis-template-service/ERROR_HANDLING.md

 When validation is not accepted, we want to use the top level error message with section below with multiple field errors.
 Every field error in response should contain message key and message for specific field rejected by validator.
+Field errors can be nested.
+Instead of arrays, map should be returned with rejected field name as a key.
+When field is an element of array, resource identifier should be used as the key, such as UUID or code.

 ```Javascript
 {